neynt/notes/pets.md

 - Feed individual pieces of food with your finger
 - Sprinkle little bits of Sunburst herb mix in cage or in food bowl.
 This should be less than 5% of his diet.

+## general tips

+- Consider saving a bag by using the same bag for waste from hammy & smokey.